Common Orthodontic Problems

 An negative overjet (often referred to as an underbite) occurs when the lower front teeth extend beyond the upper front teeth.
 The lower jaw and chin usually protrude outward as well causing an unbalanced profile.
 This results in a misalignment between the upper and lower front teeth and jaws and causes biting or food chewing to be difficult.
 If severe enough, speech impediments can also result.

 Negative overjets are primarily hereditary but improper alignment of baby teeth can cause a negative underjet to develop.
 A negative overjet can be corrected with braces but in severe cases surgery may be necessary.

-If you have a negative overjet or wonder how braces can help correct it, schedule your free initial consultation with your local Lakewood, CO orthodontist, Dr. Amy Schulte at Belmar Orthodontics.
+If you have a negative overjet or wonder how braces can help correct it, schedule your free initial consultation with our highly qualified Lakewood, orthodontists, Dr. T.C.
+Hardy & Dr. Cindy at Belmar Orthodontics.
 Belmar Orthodontics can provide both adult and youth treatment.

 Correct your negative overjet and improve your smile today!

 A gummy smile is one in which too much gum tissue is visible when a person smiles.
 While this is highly subjective, the most appropriate amount of gum tissue to show in a full smile is about 1-2 mm.
 In other words, your teeth should occupy about 90% of your smile and gum tissue should only occupy about about 10% of your smile.